Fraud Blocker

 and/or

 • Are the players given an opportunity to provide feedback about the coaches?
-It seems so one-sided that the coaches provide feedback to the players but rarely the other way around?
+It seems so one-sided that the coaches provide feedback to the players but rarely the other way around.

 Coaching The Coaches

-Once you’re happy that the coaching staff are not the primary cause of poor coachability then of course it’s time to help the players.
-Obviously, I am heavily biased but dispatching your coaches off to retrain as qualified sport psychologist (a six to eight-year process in most countries) is impractical and ridiculous.
-But what if sporting organisations give their coaches the opportunity of working alongside a sport psychologist or performance psychologist?
-Not because they too need therapy like Ted does in the Ted Lasso series.
-But because one of the most effective ways of improving the mental toughness of a sporting team is for it to come directly from the coaches who have the right mentors.
+Once you’re happy that the coaching staff are not the primary cause of poor coachability, then of course it’s time to help the players.
+Obviously, I am heavily biased, but dispatching your coaches off to retrain as qualified sport psychologists (a six to eight-year process in most countries) is impractical and ridiculous.
+But what if sporting organisations give their coaches the opportunity to work alongside a sport psychologist or performance psychologist?
+Not because they, too, need therapy like Ted does in Ted Lasso.

-More and more of the work we do at Condor Performance is to mentor sporting coaches.
-Below, to finish off, I have listed of few recurring suggestions that come up over and over again in the 1-on-1 work I do with sporting coaches.
+More and more of the work we do at Condor Performance involves mentoring sporting coaches.
+Below, to finish off, I have listed a few recurring suggestions that come up in the 1-on-1 work I do with sporting coaches.
 If you want more, you know how to find us.

 1. Processes are more important than outcomes.